AI Assistants That Handle the Ops So You Can Focus on Architecture.

 What is AI Agent for CTOs?

-An AI agent for CTOs helps engineering leaders handle the operational jobs that pull them away from strategy: compiling daily engineering digests, tracking vendor renewals, collecting post-mortem data after incidents, and generating cross-team status reports.
-Pinksheep lets CTOs describe what they need in plain English and builds agents that connect across the engineering stack.
+An AI assistant for CTOs helps engineering leaders handle the operational tasks that pull them away from strategy: compiling daily engineering digests, tracking vendor renewals, collecting post-mortem data after incidents, and generating cross-team status reports.
+Pinksheep lets CTOs describe what they need in plain English and builds AI assistants that connect across the engineering stack.
 You review the plan first and keep important actions approval-first.

 Where CTO teams usually start

 CTO teams usually start with the repeatable jobs that eat time every week: get a briefing without attending every standup, never get surprise-billed on a renewal, and gather post-mortem data after every incident.
 CTOs and engineering leaders managing cross-team coordination, incident response, vendor management, and technical reporting.
-Pinksheep turns those recurring requests into one reviewable agent plan so the team can connect the right tools, inspect the sequence of steps, and keep important writes approval-first before anything changes in production.
+Pinksheep turns those recurring requests into a reviewable plan so the team can connect the right tools, inspect the sequence of steps, and keep important changes approval-first before anything updates in production.

 Common questions